 Your phone number

-If your Expression of Interest is promising, we’ll call for a follow-up phone chat.
+If your Expression of Interest is promising, we may call for a follow-up phone chat.
 Due to poor mobile service in our area, we’ll be calling using the internet which may appear to you as an unlisted number (or as a number from some other country!).
-We may SMS you to confirm some details, but please don’t call back on that number, it won’t work well. 😕
+We may SMS you to confirm some details, but please don’t call back on that number, it won’t work well.

 Best days and times to call

 We’ll do our best to meet your preference, but providing broad availability times is appreciated (for example, “Any week day after 4pm” is good.
 “Thursday 29th at 9.30am” is not so good).
-If we call, the call will likely be between December 16th and 31st and will go for 15 minutes or so.
-We know this is a busy time for most families, but that’s just how nature worked this time!
+If we call, the call will likely go for 15 minutes or so.

 How did you hear about us?

 It’s very helpful for us to know how you found us.
-Please be specific, if you can remember.
+Please be specific.

 What kind of life would the new dog have with your family?